 WHITE SANDS MISSILE RANGE, New Mexico -- Retired U.S. Army Col. Ben Skardon, 100, a survivor of the Bataan Death March and revered alumnus and professor emeritus of Clemson University, was once again the oldest by far of the 8,380 registered participants in the annual Bataan Memorial Death March on March 25.

-He is the only survivor of the real march that walks in the memorial march.
+He is the only survivor of the real march who walks in the memorial march.

-In a solemn ceremony at White Sands the day before, Skardon was presented with a Filipino World War II Veterans Congressional Gold Medal.
+In a solemn ceremony at White Sands Missile Range the day before, Skardon was presented with a Filipino World War II Veterans Congressional Gold Medal.

 The Congressional Gold Medal and the Presidential Medal of Freedom are the highest civilian awards in the United States.
-On November 30, 2016, the U.S. Congress passed final legislation granting this award to Filipino Veterans of World War II.
+On Nov.
+30, 2016, the U.S. Congress passed final legislation, granting this award to Filipino veterans of World War II.
 Skardon was the commander of Company A of the 92nd Infantry Regiment PA (Philippine Army), a battalion of Filipino Army recruits on the Bataan Peninsula in the Philippines, and thus qualified to receive the honor.

 On April 9, 1942, he became a prisoner of war with tens of thousands of his brothers-in-arms when American troops in that area of operation were forced to surrender to the Japanese.